Helping-Hand-LLC/staft/README.md

     - checkedOut
       - status must be boolean (true or false), if provided
       - dateTime must be a valid date
+    - org_id is not valid mongoose ObjectId
+    - event_id is not valid mongoose ObjectId
+    - worker profile does not exist
+    - organization does not exist
+    - worker is not in this organization
+    - event does not exist
+    - worker is not participant of this event

 - `DELETE /organizations/:org_id/events/:event_id`